kitsudaiki/SakuraTree-Documentation/source/syntax/file-structure.rst

     }

-Each tree-file consist of the following three parts:
+Each sakura-file consist of the following three parts:

 * **Header**